Did you know that Vienna is one of the most interesting cities to discover street art in Europe?

 Artist: Cix (Mexico), curated by iOnArt in association with KunstBOGEN

-Watch the making-of with interview of this mural by Mehsos:
+Watch the making-of and interview of this mural by Mehsos:

 Artist: Mehsos (Belgium), curated by iOnArt in association with KunstBOGEN, Vienna Murals